-As such, it is with great excitement that the Colorado Open Lands Board of Directors has unanimously selected the National Western Stock Show to receive the prestigious Champion of the Land Award.
-With this honor, Colorado Open Lands recognizes and celebrates Nation Western’s legacy, impact, vision, and leadership, as each combine to provide Coloradans, the region, and the world, with a unique connection to the West’s working landscapes, today and for generations to come.
+It was our honor to present the National Western Stock Show with the 2017 Champion of the Land Award, recognizing National Western’s legacy, impact, vision, and leadership, as each combine to provide Coloradans, and the entire region, with a unique connection to the West’s working landscapes, today and for generations to come.

 Background on The Q